dauger/team-bloated-overlord-standards/csharp-style-guidelines.md

 * Do not use regions (except in unit test classes where you want to group tests).
 * There should only be one class per file except for when a class is nested.

+\* Developers may use their judgement on when to deviate from these guidelines.
+Examples: unit test classes usually benefit from alternative layouts, auto or tool generated classes should be left alone in many cases, etc...
-\* Access level ordering should always be: private, protected, internal, then public.
+\*\* Access level ordering should always be: private, protected, internal, then public.

 Examples: